Patent Prosecution Services

 - Ex-Parte Reexamination.

 - Requests for Reconsideration & Appeals.

-We prosecute all kinds and types of patents.
+All kinds and types of patents

-- Provisional Patent Applications (PPA) Patent Pending Applications
+- Provisional Patent Applications (PPA) Patent Pending Applications.

 - Provisional to Non-Provisional Conversions & Applications.

-- Continuation, Continuation in Part, Divisional, & Substitute Applications.
+- Continuation in Part.
+Divisional.
+Substitute Applications.